- ACRONYMS

 - Older patients

-- A population study published in Spine reviewed CT scans (N=188) from an unselected population of U.S. adults with an average age of 52 years
+- A study that reviewed CT scans (N=188) from an unselected population of U.S. adults (average age 52 years) found the following:

 - Lumbar spondylolysis was present in 16.5% of males and 5% of females